fchampalimaud/notifications-central/README.md

 ![Configure notifications](docs/images/notifications-app.png)

-To edit the notifications grouping, users can do it by clicking in the cog, and selecting the period when they what to receive each type of notification.
+Users configuring the notifications grouping by clicking in the cog, and selecting the period when they would like to receive each type of notification.

 ![Configure notifications](docs/images/notifications-config.png)